beefoo/dj-phonetic/README.md

 # DJ Phonetic

-Beatbox with historical speeches.
+Beatbox with historical speech.
 Under construction, please do not use or share yet.

 ## Intallation